db47h/rand64/README.md

 This is a decent generator (failing BigCrunch only on the MatrixRank test).
 It is used internally to seed the state buffers for the other algorithms from a single value.
-Using it as a general purpose PRNG is however not recommended since xorshift128+ is noticably faster with better statistical quality and a much longer period.
+Using it as a general purpose PRNG is however not recommended since xorshift128+ is noticeably faster with better statistical quality and a much longer period.

 ## MT19937-64